lashane History, Family Crest & Coats of Arms

 The Anglo-Saxon name lashane comes from the family having resided in the village Lasham, in Hampshire which was the site of an old stretch of King's Land called Lascham Wood.

 The surname lashane was first found in Hampshire at Lasham, a small village and civil parish in the East Hampshire district that dates back to the Domesday Book of 1086 where it was recorded at Esseham.
 Literally, the place name means "smaller homestead, or homestead of a man called Leassa," from the Old English "laessa" + "ham."

-Important Dates for the lashane family
+Early History of the lashane family

 This web page shows only a small excerpt of our lashane research.
 Another 219 words (16 lines of text) covering the years 1260, 1273, 1295, 1583, 1800, 1808 and 1809 are included under the topic Early lashane History in all our PDF Extended History products and printed products wherever possible.

 lashane has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Lasham, Lassham, Lassam, Lascham, Lashem, Lashom, Laschem and many more.

 Early Notables of the lashane family (pre 1700)